 - Confusing the files of people with similar social security numbers.

 - Transposing first and middle names.

-The FCRA requires background report companies to use reasonable procedures to ensure maximum possible accuracy of the information in background reports.
+The FCRA requires background and credit report companies to use reasonable procedures to ensure maximum possible accuracy of the information in the reports.
 When a mixed file error occurs, the CRA has usually failed this statutory obligation.

-If you find someone else's information in your background report, contact the background report attorneys at The Weiner Law Firm LLC to help.
+If you find someone else's information in your background or credit report, contact the background and credit report attorneys at Weiner & Sand LLC to help.